Catrike Expedition Recumbent Trike

 Catrike Expedition

-First off let me reveal my bias: I like the Expedition.
-It is rugged enough for commuting or touring but it as faster than some more expensive “performance” trikes.
-With a 26” rear wheel it has high gears (25” to 130”!) with standard size chainrings that will shift well.
-I think the big rear tire also gives a bit less rolling resistance, certainly on rougher roads (chip seal) or gravel bike paths.
-It also gives a bit smother ride, never a strong point on a Catrike due to their rigid frames.
-The 26” rear, 20” front tires are probably the most widely available sizes found on a recumbent.
-You can find replacements at any bike shop.
-They may not have the tires you really want but they will get you back on the road.
-(700c is the other most available size.)
-All this and its 2008 price of $2550 is less than some heavier, slower carbon fiber trikes.
 Like all Catrikes the Expedition has direct steering.
 Now before you say “direct steer is twitchy at high speed” try the Expedition (or the Catrike 700.)
-I think the long wheelbase of these trikes gives them very good high speed stability, the best I’ve felt in a direct steer bike and better than many indirect steer trikes, in my opinion.
-The longer wheel base also helps eliminate brake steer which is already low on a Catrike.
+I think the long wheelbase of these trikes gives them very good high-speed stability.
+The best I’ve felt in a direct steer bike and better than many indirect steer trikes, in my opinion.
+The longer wheelbase also helps eliminate brake steer which is already low on a Catrike.
 The size of the Expedition makes it the ideal Catrike for larger riders.
 The frame has a 275 lb warranty weight limit, like many of the other Catrikes.

 Now the downside (every bike/trike has them.)
 This is a large trike, about 80” long.
 It will be harder to fit in a car than most trikes.
 Like all Catrikes the Expedition does not fold, but the pedal boom can be removed if you have to.
 Like all Catrikes the seat-recline is not adjustable.
-Like almost all tadpole trikes I feel it is to low for riding safely in heavy traffic.
+Like almost all tadpole trikes I feel it is too low for riding safely in heavy traffic.

 So, now you know I like the Expedition.
-Try one for your self and see if YOU like it too!
+Try one for yourself and see if YOU like it too!

+I took my new 2008 Expedition out for a short ride yesterday.
 I agree with you, this is one sweet trike.
-Gonna be a fun summer!"
+Gonna be a fun summer!”

 John in Rochester NY

-• Wheels Front 20" (406)
+• Wheels Front 20″ (406)

-• Wheel Rear 26" (559)
+• Wheel Rear 26″ (559)

 • Weight 35 lbs (15.9Kg)

-• Wheel Base 43" (1092mm)
+• Wheel Base 43″ (1092mm)

 • Wheel Track 29” (737mm)

-• Total Width 33" (838mm)
+• Total Width 33″ (838mm)

 • Seat Height 10.0 " (254mm)